anuj0809/JavaScript-Question/README.md

 | 434 | [What is debouncing?](#what-is-debouncing)                                                                                                                        |
 | 435 | [What is throttling?](#what-is-throttling)                                                                                                                        |
 | 436 | [What is optional chaining?](#what-is-optional-chaining)                                                                                                          |

+1. ### What are the possible ways to create objects in JavaScript

+   There are many ways to create objects in javascript as below

+   1. **Object constructor:**

+      The simplest way to create an empty object is using the Object constructor.
+Currently this approach is not recommended.

+      ```javascript
+      var object = new Object();